see-mike-out/erie-documentation/index.markdown

 ## Some notes

-### Erie is looking for your input!
+### Erie is looking for your input

 Erie is an open-source project, and your input (bug report, code suggestion, etc.) is valuable.
 Currently, Erie is maintained by a single person (me), so potential collaboration is much welcomed.
 There are several ways you can contribute:

 1. By reporting bug in the package repo ([link](https://github.com/see-mike-out/erie-web/issues)).
 2. By emailing me to discuss with potential collaboration (hyeokkim777 'at' gmail 'dot' com).
+3. Take a look at the bottom of this page for future extension plans.

 ### Open-source projects and standard APIs used in Erie